awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-abr-streaming-outputs.md

 1. Specify your captions settings as follows:

    1. In the **Output settings** section, specify values for any remaining general settings\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.

    1. Under **Stream settings**, for **Captions source**, choose one of the captions selectors that you created in [Step 2: Create Input Selectors for Video, Audio, and Captions](create-selectors.md)\.